-- 1. Complete an application online, by phone or via mail. - A. Apply online The online application process is simplified to reduce processing time.
+1. Complete an application online or by phone.

+- A. Apply online The online application process is simplified to reduce processing time.
+The online application can be accessed from our Web site, www.nyip.edu Applicants can indicate the course on the online application form. - B. Apply by phone during normal weekday working hours by speaking with a Licensed Agent at 800.583.1736

-The online application can be accessed from our Web site, www.nyip.edu Applicants can indicate the course on the online application form. - B. Apply by phone during normal weekday working hours by speaking with a Licensed Agent at 800.583.1736 - C. Mail or request an enrollment agreement from the Admissions Department at New York Institute of Photography, 41 East 11th Street, 11th Floor, Suite 66, New York, NY 10003 - 2.
-Within 24 hours of receiving the completed enrollment application, NYIP will provide instructions for online access to the first course and will ship the associated textbooks/course materials to the student address. - 3.
-Students who are eligible for military benefits should contact a military advisor at 800.583.1736.
+2. Within 24 hours of receiving the completed enrollment application, NYIP will provide instructions for online access to the first course and will ship the associated textbooks/course materials to the student address.